ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 B) It determines all actions

-C) It only affects minor characters
+C) It can be overcome by human will

-D) It can be overcome by human will
+D) It only affects minor characters

 ---

-B
+It determines all actions

 ///

 ## What does Clytemnestra compare herself to after the murder?

-A) A lioness
+A) An eagle

-B) An eagle
+B) A snake

-C) A snake
+C) A lioness

 D) A wolf

 ---

-A
+A lioness

 ///

 ## What is the significance of Cassandra's prophetic abilities?

-A) They bring her happiness
+A) They save her life

-B) They save her life
+B) They cause her suffering because no one believes her

-C) They cause her suffering because no one believes her
+C) They bring her happiness

 D) They help her escape

 ---

-C
+They cause her suffering because no one believes her